jpecquais/AudioLab/projects/pedalbrain/README.md

 A **Setlist** is an ordered list of *Setlist*.

 Note that Presets can be shared by several songs, and a song can be shared by several setlist.
-Thus, Pedalthing encourage to design presets in a generic way.
+Thus, Pedalbrain encourage to design presets in a generic way.